Arkadia192/308_Project_Backend/readme.md

 ### <b>Delete a post</b> [DELETE]:
 usage:
 - Send an empty <b>DELETE</b> request to `/postID` on top of the main route (ex: http://project-308.herokuapp.com/api/posts/5ff1e1a91e2c5e49f42af0ca)
-- Post id is the _id attribute of the post given by default by mongodb.
+- `PostID` is the _id attribute of the post given by default by mongodb.

 failstate:
 - If the post can not be found, response code is 500, error is "EMPTY".
-- If the postID is invalid, responce code is 500, message is "Id is invalid".
+- If the `PostID` is invalid, responce code is 500, message is "Id is invalid".

 ### <b>Update a post</b> [PUT]:
 usage:
 - Send a <b>PUT</b> request to `/postID` on top of the main route (ex: http://project-308.herokuapp.com/api/posts/5ff1e1a91e2c5e49f42af0ca)
-- Post id is the _id attribute of the post given by default by mongodb.
+- `PostID` is the _id attribute of the post given by default by mongodb.
 - Place every attribute you want to change in the body of the request. (ex: `{"text": newText}`)

 failstate:
 - If the post can not be found, response code is 500, error is "EMPTY".
-- If the postID is invalid, responce code is 500, message is "Id is invalid".
+- If the `PostID` is invalid, responce code is 500, message is "Id is invalid".

 ### <b>Like a post</b> [PUT]:
 usage:
 - Send an empty <b>PUT</b> request to `/like/postID` on top of the main route (ex: http://project-308.herokuapp.com/api/posts/like/5ff1e1a91e2c5e49f42af0ca)
+- `PostID` is the _id attribute of the post given by default by mongodb.
 - If the request can be processed without any errors, like count is increased by 1.

 failstate:
 - If the post can not be found, response code is 500, error is "EMPTY".
-- If the postID is invalid, responce code is 500, message is "Id is invalid".
+- If the `PostID` is invalid, responce code is 500, message is "Id is invalid".